An Adaptively Inexact Method for Bilevel Learning Using Primal-Dual Style Differentiation: Computation of Hypergradient

 where the adjoint variables $(\hat{X}(K) , \hat{Y}(K) ) \in \mathcal{X} \times \mathcal{Y}$ solve the quadratic adjoint saddle-point problem below {

 }

+\rv{Given a convex function $g$, Alexandrov's theorem \cite{howard1998alexandrov} states that the set-valued subgradient map $\partial g$ is differentiable almost everywhere.
+Moreover, at a point of differentiability $x$, $\partial g(x)$ is single valued and hence $\nabla g(x)$ exists.
+We then say that $\nabla^2g(x)$ exists and is equal to $\nabla(\nabla g)(x)$.
+In particular, $\nabla^2g(x)$ is non-singular \cite{Bogensperger2022} if $g$ is also strongly convex.
+In \eqref{saddle_adjoint} and what follows, both $\nabla^2g$ and $\nabla^2f^*$ will be interpreted in this sense.}

-The following auxiliary lemma will be used in our analysis to provide an a-posteriori control over the optimality gap for strongly convex functions. \begin{lemma} (\cite{ehrhardt2021inexact}) Let $\Phi : \mathcal{X} \rightarrow \mathbb{R}$ be $\mu$-strongly convex and differentiable.
+The following auxiliary lemma will be used in our analysis to provide an a-posteriori control over the optimality gap for strongly convex functions. \begin{lemma} (\cite{ehrhardt2021inexact}) Let $\Phi : \mathcal{X} \rightarrow \mathbb{R}$ be $\mu$-strongly convex and differentiable\footnote{\rv{The above lemma still holds when $\Phi$ is just $\mu$-strongly convex.
+The gradient $\nabla\Phi$ can be replaced by any subgradient $g_x\in\partial\Phi(x)$ \cite[Theorem 5.24(iii)]{beck2017first}.}}.
 Denoting the minimizer of $\Phi$ by $x^* \in \mathcal{X}$, for all $x \in \mathcal{X}$ we have

 \end{lemma}